zackarydevove/zackarydevove/README.md

 <h1>Hey there, I'm Zackary Devove! 👋</h1>

-I'm a Full Stack Web Developer with expertise in building dynamic and scalable web applications using a range of technologies.
+I'm a Blockchaind and Fullstack developer with expertise in building dynamic and scalable web applications using a range of technologies.
 My passion for programming drives me to constantly learn and implement new concepts and technologies, as well as share my projects and progress with the community.

 <h1>💻 Technologies & Tools</h1>